dorenel/PacMen-Exercise/README.md

 # PacMen Exercise

 ## Description
-This page allows you to create multiple PacMans on the screen.
-Once all the PacMans are created, you can activate them to move around.
+This page creates multiple PacMans on the screen.
+Once the PacMans are created, they can be activated to move around.
 The PacMans will also bounce when they reach the edges of the screen.

 ## Execution
 1. Download all the files from the repository.
-2. Load index.html from the browser.
+2. Open index.html from the browser.
 3. Click the `Add PacMan` button to add PacMans onto the screen.
-4. Click the `Start Game` button to watch the PacMans move and bounce around the screen.
+4. Click the `Start Game` button to activate the PacMans.

 ## Roadmap
 - Add variety to the color, size, and speed of the PacMans.